digital-asset/docs.daml.com/docs/2.9.4/docs/canton/usermanual/upgrading.rst

 Note that the ``migrate_domain`` command in 2.9 now automatically removes such data, but only for the sync domain on which it has been invoked.

-Paging in party Management
+Paging in Party Management
 """"""""""""""""""""""""""
-By default, the `ListKnownParties` method on the `PartyManagementService` will now only return at most 10'000 to avoid memory issues in participants that knows more than 10'000 parties.
+The `ListKnownParties` method on the `PartyManagementService` now returns at most 10,000 results by default to avoid memory issues in participants that know more than 10,000 parties.

 The `next_page_token` can be used to request the next page (see `request <https://docs.daml.com/2.9.0/app-dev/grpc/proto-docs.html#com-daml-ledger-api-v1-admin-listknownpartiesrequest>`_ and `response <https://docs.daml.com/2.9.0/app-dev/grpc/proto-docs.html#com-daml-ledger-api-v1-admin-listknownpartiesresponse>`_).